stephan-klein/supersonic/docs/first-mile/second-mile/index.md

 Then, let your app refresh.
 At first glance nothing seems to be wrong, but problems aren't always immediately visible.
 Just to be sure, let's take a look at some of the logs that are available to us.

-###Connect window
+### Logs in Connect Screen

-You may have already noticed that the browser window from where you scan the app's QR code contains a few different tabs, accesible from the top right corner of the window.
+You may have already noticed that the Connect Screen (the browser window from where you scan the app's QR code) contains a few different tabs, accesible from the top right corner of the window.
 Go to the "Logs" tab.
 If you've closed the window at some point, you can re-open it by typing `qr` in the Steroids console.
 Immediately you will notice a familiar looking message:

 <img src="http://placehold.it/600x300">

-It's the message from the custom Error we just created, along with some debugging information, such as the device and view the Error occured in.
+It's the message from the custom Error we just created, along with some debugging information, such as the device and view the Error occurred in.
 You can use the tools at the top of the window to filter messages and clear the current log.

 Now that we have made a note of the error, let's clear the log and try again.
 Remove the `<script>` tag you just inserted and save the file.
 After the app refreshes, take another look at the "Logs" tab and you'll see that the error no longer occurs.
-Gongratulations, you've fixed your first bug!
+Congratulations, you've fixed your first bug!

-Besides detecting errors, you can explicitly send logs to the Steroids Connect window with `steroids.logger.log("Your-message-here")`, which can be extremely useful for tracking your application state when debugging.
-To read more about logging, head over to the [steroids.logger docs](/api-reference/stable/supersonic/logger/).
+Besides detecting errors, you can explicitly send logs to the Steroids Connect window with `steroids.logger.log("Your message here!")`, which can be extremely useful for tracking your application state when debugging.
+To read more about logging, head over to the [Logging guide](/tooling/debugging/logging/).

-###Platform-specific debugging
+### Platform-specific debugging

-Debugging via the connect screen is available on all devices.
-For more in-depth tools (such as network monitoring), there are platform-specific solutions available.
-To read about them, check out the links below.
+Debugging via the Connect Screen logs is available on all devices and operating systems.
+For more in-depth tools (such as network monitoring, JavaScript console, DOM inspector and more), there are platform-specific solutions available.
+To read about them, check out the links below:

   - [Debugging on iOS](/tooling/debugging/debugging-on-ios/)
   - [Debugging on Android](/debugging/debugging-on-android)